IzaanQaiser/thinkback-ai/AI_FEEDBACK_FLOW.md

 ## Overview

-When you submit AI feedback in Thinkback.ai, it triggers a comprehensive data collection and analysis pipeline designed to improve the AI's classification performance over time.
+When you submit AI feedback in Thinkback, it triggers a comprehensive data collection and analysis pipeline designed to improve the AI's classification performance over time.

 ## Complete Feedback Flow